NovaGaia/strapi-plugin-mock-datas/README.md

 > **Warning**
 >
 > - **THIS PLUGIN IS AUTOMATICALLY DEACTIVATED IN PRODUCTION.**
+> - **In order for the plugin to return mocked data, at least 1 line must be created in base for each API.
+Enter only your required fields.**
 > - I decided, for collection, to sent only one response in an Array.
 More is not needed.
 > - Your modifications in controllers are added to Mocked response without _inteligence_.
 It may breaks, fix my code and open a PR or [open an issue](https://github.com/NovaGaia/strapi-plugin-mock-datas/issues) and I'll try to fix.